Casa Batlló

 10D: Part 2 – the Gaudí Cube

 The highlight of the 10D Experience awaits at the end of your tour of Casa Batlló – the Gaudí Cube.
+And that is included in all tickets.

 You hand your audio guide in and… a man, a chef to be precise, approaches you.
 Now what could he possibly want?
 He’s holding a plate full of tiny flowers and a pair of tweezers.
 He did tell me what the flowers were but I can never remember Latin botanical names… Sorry!
 Obviously nobody forces you to put the flowers in your mouth, but I took one for the team.
 And it was… interesting!
 Kind of tangy and not at the same time.
 Overall, it wasn’t a pleasant taste.
 But that’s taste ticked off as one of the senses stimulated as part of the 10D experience!